I'm confused. There's HeyGen, D-ID, Synthesia, Mascotbot... What's the difference?

 What is the best alternative to HeyGen?

 The best HeyGen alternative depends on your use case.
-For photorealistic video generation, D-ID and Synthesia are the closest competitors — if you need a Synthesia alternative or D-ID alternative with a different approach, MascotBot is worth evaluating.
-For real-time interactive talking avatar experiences with custom 2D brand characters, MascotBot offers sub-500ms latency, Rive-powered animations, and per-minute pricing 3-5x lower than photorealistic platforms.
-If you are looking for a HeyGen alternative free of credit expiration headaches, MascotBot's straightforward per-minute billing is a key differentiator.
+For photorealistic video generation, D-ID and Synthesia are the closest competitors — if you need a Synthesia alternative or D-ID alternative with a different approach, Mascotbot is worth evaluating.
+For real-time interactive talking avatar experiences with custom 2D brand characters, Mascotbot offers sub-500ms latency, Rive-powered animations, and flat per-active-user pricing for production (plus a usage-based entry plan at ~$0.04/min, 2.5–5x cheaper per minute than photorealistic platforms).
+If you are looking for a HeyGen alternative free of credit-expiration headaches, Mascotbot's simple per-user (or usage-based) billing is a key differentiator.

 When should I choose 2D avatars over photorealistic?